 You may be intimidated or afraid to file a claim since you're unsure of how to handle the legal system or you don't know how to explain how a healthcare professional's conduct resulted in your injury.
 We understand that dealing with these issues is difficult, especially as you continue to recover, and the medical malpractce lawyers at Neinstein are here to help walk you through the system.

 In a medical malpractice claim, the Plaintiff or claimant must be able to prove that the actions taken by healthcare workers or the hospital were not reasonable.
-If you are in the Scarborough area, Neinstein's medical malpractice lawyers can help you determine whether or not this was the case in your situation.
+If you are in the Scarborough area, Neinstein Medical Malpractice Lawyers can help you determine whether or not this was the case in your situation.

 It's in your best interest to get in touch with a medical malpractice lawyer immediately so they're able to promptly assess your situation and recommend the best course of action.